MarcCollado/collado-io/src/media/markdown/pages/about.md

 - [Ironhack's Web Development Bootcamp](/blog/2016/ironhack-experience) — Dev Squad #23
 - [BSc and MSc in Industrial Technologies Engineering](/blog/2013/industrial-engineer)

-Besides these side projects, I sometimes blog my thoughts on pretty much everything.
+Besides these side-projects, I sometimes blog my thoughts on pretty much everything.
 If you enjoy these lines, consider subscribing to [the RSS feed](https://www.collado.io/rss.xml) to stay up-to-date with my latest developments.

 ## Now